Page Reviewed / Updated - Mar. 2019

-IRIS is a Medicaid program offered to qualified, elderly and disabled Wisconsin residents that provides a variety of services and supports for long term care.
-The program is based on the Cash and Counseling model, also referred to as consumer or participant direction.
-In this model of program, the enrolled individual or their legal guardian is responsible for self-directing their care instead of having the state perform that activity on their behalf.
+Include, Respect, I Self Direct (IRIS) is a Medicaid HCBS waiver available to elderly and disabled Wisconsin residents that provides a variety of services and supports for long-term care outside of a skilled nursing facility.
+This program is based on the Cash and Counseling model, which is also referred to as consumer or participant direction.
+In this model of program, the enrolled individual, their legal guardian, or their power of attorney is responsible for self-directing their care instead of having the state act solely on their behalf.

-IRIS is a Medicaid program and as such, participants must meet the criteria for Medicaid.
+IRIS is a Medicaid program and, as such, participants must meet the criteria for Medicaid.
 Both the applicant's functional ability and their financial resources are factors in determining IRIS eligibility.

 Each participant has a customized Service and Support Plan and a budget.
 This Plan outlines the services, goods and supports on which they can spend the budget.
-What can be included in the Plan is broadly defined as anything which helps the individual to maintain their independence provided the cost does not exceed the cost for the same item or service provided under other Medicaid programs.
+What can be included in the Plan is broadly defined as anything that helps the individual to maintain their independence provided the cost does not exceed the cost for the same item or service provided under other Medicaid programs.

 More specifically, what follows are many commonly included items and services.
 It is worth noting that this is not an exhaustive list.